salilab/imp/doc/manual/cmake_config.md

 are, by adding to your CMake invocation something like `-DPYTHON_LIBRARY=/usr/local/opt/python@2/Frameworks/Python.framework/Versions/Current/lib/libpython2.7.dylib -DPYTHON_INCLUDE_DIR=/usr/local/opt/python@2/Frameworks/Python.framework/Versions/Current/Headers`

+## Wrong version of Python found {#cmake_pyver}

+CMake will attempt to use the newest version of Python available on your machine.
+If you want to use an older version, one way to do this is to set the Python executable you want to use, e.g. `-DPython3_EXECUTABLE=/usr/local/bin/python3`.

 ## CMake reports that it found a dependency but then reports failed {#cmake_compile}

 For each dependency CMake will first try to find the header and library